gI0baI/fast-flags/README.md

 ```

 ### Fake Lag
-Simulates high latency / desync as you will appear late in the server than the client
+Simulates high latency / desync as you will appear behind in the server than what it looks in the client

 ```json
 "DFIntS2PhysicsSenderRate": "1"